andrewpetersondev/crystals-collector-game/README.md

 * The random number shown at the start of the game should be between 19 - 120.

 * Each crystal should have a random hidden value between 1 - 12.

+## Sources

+this project may have code from class activites, office hours notes, or from seeking help from TAs and teachers